 We in the African-American community can no longer complain about stereotypes being used against us while simultaneously giving tacit approval to hip-hop’s promotion of them.
 There is no excuse, so stop offering them.
 It’s time to stop forwarding the lie that re-electing President Obama is of greater importance to our community than intelligently using the influence we already exert over our own communities.
 These issues pre-date President Obama and will exist long after he leaves office, be it in 2012 or 2016.
 The only way they can be addressed is when we decide to put an end to the ignorance once and for all.

 The Mo’Kelly Report is a syndicated politics and entertainment journal.
-Visit http://mrmokelly.com for the latest from Mr. Mo’Kelly.
+Visit https://mrmokelly.com for the latest from Mr. Mo’Kelly.
 Tune into The Mo’Kelly Show

 Saturdays from 6-8pm PDT on KFI AM640 and XM 166 Saturdays and Sundays from 11pm-midnight PDT.
-Contact Mo’Kelly at mrmokelly@gmail.com.
+Contact Mo’Kelly at [email protected].

 Follow Mo’Kelly